2gis/mapsapi/src/doc/en/manual/dg-loading.md

 ### npm

-The maps API can be included via npm:
+The Maps API can be included via npm:

     $ npm i 2gis-maps